-Alpha Bank London Limited (hereafter the "Company" or "ABL") is a company limited by shares incorporated and registered in the United Kingdom.
+Alpha Bank London Limited (hereafter the "Company" or "ABL") is a company limited by shares incorporated and registered in England, United Kingdom.
 The address of the Company's registered office is shown on page 3.
+The Company is a private Company limited by shares.